-The Stamina 1110 is a well-built entry-level rower which benefits from a quiet smooth rowing action.
+The Stamina 1110 is a well-built entry-level rower that benefits from a quiet, smooth rowing action.

-Again it’s always great to see a large LCD display.
+Again it’s always great to see a large LCD.
 A large LCD is helpful because you do not need to slow or stop exercising to read the workout stats, they’re easily read while in motion.

-This is one of the most compact rowers available which is useful for storage but limits the height of the user, I think anyone over 6′ will struggle to achieve full leg extension.
+The Stamina is one of the most compact rowers available, which is useful for storage but limits the height of the user.
+I think anyone over 6′ will struggle to achieve full leg extension.

-As one of the cheapest rowers available under $200 on offer right now, it’s definitely a rower not be sneered at.
-If you’re looking for a budget rower for light cardio workouts or as a warm-up machine the Stamina is the perfect low impact choice.
+As one of the cheapest rowers available under $200 on offer right now, it’s a rower not to be sneered at.
+If you’re looking for a budget rower for light cardio workouts or as a warm-up machine, the Stamina is the perfect low impact choice.

 Good value for money

 Long warranty 3 years (great for budget rower)

 The ProForm rower offers a little more than most entry-level rowers, 440R comes with a low pulley station, a convenient feature if you plan on an extensive upper body workout.

 The low pulley station allows for exercises such as upright rows, bicep curls, and tricep extensions.